vaisharma16/Optimize-Marketing-Campaign/README.md

 - Conclusion

 ## Introduction
 Welcome to the **"Optimizing Marketing Strategies with Multiple Linear Regression"** project.
-This tutorial focuses on leveraging Python to analyze marketing campaigns using multiple linear regression and correlation analysis.
+This project focuses on leveraging Python to analyze marketing campaigns using multiple linear regression and correlation analysis.
 The goal is to create a data-driven strategy that reveals the most impactful marketing tactics influencing sales, ultimately leading to a comprehensive ROI table for informed decision-making.

 ### Background of the Dataset
 The dataset includes three types of hospital accounts: big, medium, and small hospitals.
 It encompasses sales data from various marketing channels such as phone calls, emails, flyers, and sales visits.